Incentives for Change

 - This research will give landowners confidence to invest in solutions, and thus better direct and accelerate investment in catchment improvements.

-- A steering group with representatives from Landcare Trust, Dairy NZ, Beef and Lamb NZ, Fertiliser Association, Department of Conservation, Ministry for the Environment, and regional councils will oversee the project, identify opportunities and challenges, and advise on the relevance of measures to individuals and groups.
+- A steering group with representatives from Landcare Trust, Dairy NZ, Beef and Lamb NZ, Fertiliser Association, Department of Conservation, Ministry for the Environment, and regional councils will oversee the project, identify opportunities and challenges, and advise on the design of the register and the relevance of measures to individuals and groups.

 - Project members are part of the Land and Water Aotearoa (LAWA) steering group